khunguyen/ECS171---Group-7-Project/README(Code Crediting).md

-[decision tree.ipynb was solely created by Xunye Nian] [frequency.ipynb was solely created by Xunye Nian] [Project Notebook GF.ipynb was solely created by Gabriel Figueroa] [Student.R was solely created by Xiaoxiao Huang] [NeuralNetwork & Drop-Column Code was created by Khanh Nguyen]
+[decision tree.ipynb was solely created by Xunye Nian] [frequency.ipynb was solely created by Xunye Nian] [Project Notebook GF.ipynb was solely created by Gabriel Figueroa] [Correlation and Linear.R was solely created by Xiaoxiao Huang] [NeuralNetwork & Drop-Column Code was created by Khanh Nguyen]